Getting started on the low FODMAP diet?

 What if I need help?

-We have a team of 3 dietitians and a psychologist, and will work alongside your family doctor or gastroenterologist to get you started & be successful with the low FODMAP diet – FAST.
+We have a team of 3 dietitians and a psychologist, and we’ll work alongside your family doctor or gastroenterologist to get you started & be successful with the low FODMAP diet – FAST.
 To learn more about our ‘4 Pillar Plan’ program, click here!